codalab/codalab-worksheets/README.md

     cl wedit -f /dev/null -w worksheet2
     cl wcp worksheet1 worksheet2

-To change the metadata of a worksheet:
+To change the metadata of a worksheet (e.g., rename or change the owner):

     cl wedit <worksheet> -n <new name>
     cl wedit <worksheet> -o <new owner>

-To change the metadata of a bundle:
+To change the metadata of a bundle (e.g., rename or change the description):

     cl edit <bundle> -n <new name>
-    cl edit <bundle> -o <new description>
+    cl edit <bundle> -d <new description>

 ## Editing worksheets